ga-dc/do_something_express_part2/readme.md

   - controllers/
     - listsController.js
     - tasksController.js
+  - views/
+    - index.html
 ```

 In the main application, require all of the other files with `require()` and `module.exports`

+Complete the CRUD functionality for lists if you have not yet done so.

 ## And Then